runbert/homebridge-tibber-lightsensor/README.md

 ```
 The pullInterval is how often the lightsensor should be updated with a new value in ms. In our example above it is set to 1 second (1000 ms).

-Restart homebridge, and you should now see a lightsensor accessory in one of your room displaying real time data from Tibber.
+Restart homebridge, and you should now see a lightsensor accessory in one of your rooms displaying real time data from Tibber.